 The Taaras coalition aims to break this silence by creating a nation-wide platform for women in sex work, where they can raise their voices and advocate for their rights as citizens of India.
 “Taaras” means rapid progress in Sanskrit, and rapid progress is exactly what’s needed to improve the lives of female sex workers.

 When I visited Tamil Nadu to meet Taaras leaders from across the state, I was overwhelmed by the magnitude of the problems faced by female sex workers in their day-to-day lives.
-Health problems (particularly HIV and other sexual health issues), partner abuse, financial instability, and police violence are all common issues faced by community members.
-These issues are compounded by stigma and discrimination from the police and government officials, as women in sex work are often reluctant to report crimes against them (such as theft or abuse), and are unable to access government schemes and services that would help them.
+Health problems (particularly HIV and other sexual health issues), partner abuse, financial instability, and police violence are all common issues faced by community members. salz point start ups these issues are compounded by stigma and discrimination from the police and government officials, as women in sex work are often reluctant to report crimes against them (such as theft or abuse), and are unable to access government schemes and services that would help them.

 Taaras works by bringing together the leaders of district-level community based organisations (CBOs) of women in sex work at a regional, state and national level.
 At Taaras meetings, leaders share the problems faced by their communities, and work together to prioritise and solve key issues.
 A leader from Tiruppur described how things had changed since Taaras began in 2016: “Before Taaras, if we had any issues, only the particular CBO would address it.
 Now if we have any issue, all the Taaras members help to resolve it.
 Earlier we had fear.
 Now we have confidence, we have strength.”